ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 * household furniture and effects, unless they're of exceptional value
 * clothes
 * tools of your trade (eg computers for a graphic designer, carpentry tools for a carpenter)
-* the car or vehicle you uses regularly, unless it's a classic car or luxury vehicle
+* the car or vehicle you use regularly, unless it's a classic car or luxury vehicle

 For classic cars, luxury vehicles and valuable household furniture and effects, give the value the item would sell for if you sold it today.